 Recovered Lab-Confirmed Cases: 7,474

-Community Transmission Level (used by healthcare facilities): MODERATE
+Community Transmission Level (used by healthcare facilities): not reported- The CDC has altered COVID reporting guidelines

 The COVID-19 Community Level and the community transmission level are provided by the CDC.
 Please click on the respective links above to learn more about these metrics and the corresponding recommendations.